Boulder08/chunknorris/README.md

 python chunk_norris.py my_video.avs --preset "720p" --q 18 --max-parallel-encodes 4 --scd-method 3
 ```

-This command will encode the video specified in my_video.avs using the '720p' preset, a quality level of 18, and a maximum of 4 parallel encoding processes.
+This command will use svt-av1 to encode the video specified in my_video.avs using the '720p' preset, a quality level of 18, and a maximum of 4 parallel encoding processes.
 It uses PySceneDetect for scene change detection.